 1.Put language expectations in your brand book

 We set a lot of language expectations at work outside of the diversity and inclusion space.
 We do this with titles, keywords and brand guidelines.
-Language used conversationally at work should be no different.
-Putting language expectations in your brand book normalizes the standard from practice from to culture.
+The language used conversationally at work should be no different.
+Putting language expectations in your brand book normalizes the standard from practice to culture.

 At Lunaria we put two extra slides in our brand book deck:

-- Words we don’t like, defines harmful language and includes a link to resources that employees can access to understand why certain language choices are harmful.
+- Words we don’t like defines the harmful language and includes a link to resources that employees can access to understand why certain language choices are harmful.

-Team members are encouraged to reach out to myself, or other team members personally for a no judgement conversation about language choices.
+Team members are encouraged to reach out to me, or other team members personally for a no judgement conversation about language choices.